Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 Ahn, Seongjoon and **Jeongho Choi**.
 "Democratic Backsliding as Political Information: How the News Media Transforms its Portrayal of Democracy Over Time."
 (Corresponding; *Ready for Submission*; Received *Best Graduate Student Conference Paper*, Dept of Poli Sci, Univ of Iowa)

+**Choi, Jeongho**, Haofeng Ma, Yuehong Cassandra Tai, Yue Hu, and Frederick Solt.
+“Discontented Citizens and the Stability of Democracy.”

 Yujin Julia Jung and **Jeongho Choi**.
 "Populism and the Support for Democracy: Dissecting the Divergent Democratic Beliefs of Populist Supporters."
 (Corresponding)

 **Choi, Jeongho**.
-“Does Inclusive Representation Foster Democratic Support?”

-**Choi, Jeongho**.
 “Random Forest and Party Positions’ on Diverse Issues.”

 Choi, Jeongho. *Substantive Political Representation and Public Support for Populism*.
 (Book Project; Developed from Doctoral Dissertation)

 **Choi, Jeongho**, Morten Harmening, Jona-Frederik Baumert, Simone Marsilio and Dominic Nyhuis.
 “Rallying Around Democracy?
 Partisan Responses to Political Violence.”

-Marsilio, Simone, Jona-Frederik Baumert, **Jeongho Choi**, Morten Harmening and Dominic Nyhuis.
-“Improving Ballot Designs: A Conjoint Experiment on Ballot Designs.”

-Seo, Heyri, Soojin Lee, and **Jeongho Choi**.
-"Hate, Fear, and Gender: Why Some Democracies Resist Far-Right Rhetoric While Others Normalize It."
-(Corresponding)

-**Choi, Jeongho**, Haofeng Ma, Yuehong Cassandra Tai, Yue Hu, and Frederick Solt.
-“Discontented Citizens and the Stability of Democracy.”